apeltzer/EAGER-GUI/docs/contents/installation.rst

    cd deager/bin/Ubuntu
    ./deager

-In the folder `deager/bin/Ubuntu/` you can find a precompiled binary that should work on many 64bit Linux operating systems.
+In the folder `deager/bin/Ubuntu/` you can find a precompiled binary that should work on 64bit Linux operating systems.
 In case this does not work, please compile manually as described in the next section.

 Compile manually